-The scheme aims at educating the masses about the generic medicines and that high prices are not always synonymous with high quality.
+The scheme aims at educating the masses about generic medicines and that high prices are not always synonymous with high quality.
 It intends to cover all therapeutic groups and create demand for generic medicines through medical practitioners.

 - Under PMBJP, Pradhan Mantri Bhartiya Janaushadhi Kendras (PMBJK) are set up across the country so as to reduce the out of pocket expenses for health care.

-- Bureau of Pharma PSUs of India (BPPI) under the Department of Pharmaceuticals is involved in coordinating, procuring, supplying and marketing generic medicines through PMBJK.
+- The Bureau of Pharma PSUs of India (BPPI) under the Department of Pharmaceuticals is involved in coordinating, procuring, supplying and marketing generic medicines through PMBJK.

 - The procured generic medicines are sold at 50% to 90% lesser prices as compared to the market prices of branded medicines.

 - All drugs procured under this scheme are tested for quality assurance at NABL (National Accreditation Board Laboratories) accredited laboratories and is compliant with WHO GMP (World Health Organisation’s Good Manufacturing Practices) benchmarks.
-Government grants of upto 2.5 Lakhs are provided for setting up of PMBJKs.
+Government grants of up to 2.5 Lakhs are provided for setting up of PMBJKs.

-- They can be set up by doctors, pharmacists, entrepreneurs, Self Help Groups, NGOs, Charitable Societies etc at any suitable place or outside the hospital premises.
+- They can be set up by doctors, pharmacists, entrepreneurs, Self Help Groups, NGOs, Charitable Societies, etc. at any suitable place or outside the hospital premises.